 Asian American Connection Initiative - Our New Initiative

 As the pandemic wore on and unemployment continued to rise, we saw a dire need for helping people get back to work.
 Cultural Society again rose to the occasion and added a new initiative called Asian American Connection.
 Although we’re focusing on Asian-Americans first, membership is open to all Americans and all people who want to be part of it.
-Our goal is all-encompassing and we aim to include all Americans who lost their jobs due to the pandemic or have been “stuck” in low-skill jobs for a long time.
+Our goal is all-encompassing and we aim to include all Americans who have been affected by the pandemic.
+Please read about the update on this initiative here.
 We’re focusing on Asian Americans first because that’s where our expertise lies.
-Through the mentorship program with Asian-Americans and general Americans, we can bring out the best from both sides.
+Through the connection aspect of this initiative with Asian-Americans and Americans at-large, we can bring out the best from both sides.
 When we put ourselves in the position of helping others and become selfless, that’s when we will see the better version of ourselves.
 Please consider becoming a member of the Asian American Connection (AAC).
 We have both Contributor and non-contributor memberships available.